-The Marple Poppy Appeal has once again been a great success as we have raised over £18,000 to date (still counting) and we cannot thank the people of Marple and the surrounding areas enough for their continued support and generosity, especially in these somewhat difficult and uncertain times.
+The Marple Poppy Appeal has once again been a great success, raising over £19,000 to date.
+The Team have said that they cannot thank the people of Marple and the surrounding areas enough for their continued support and generosity, especially in these somewhat difficult and uncertain times.

 This year marked the 10th anniversary of the loss of Royal Marine Corporal Danny Winter, who fell in Afghanistan in 2009.
 Danny was a very popular local lad and we honoured him by making a short film which was shown at the Regent Cinema in Marple and can be watched below: